 How much does an E-commerce web site cost?

 Every web site is different, which makes it difficult to give a flat price for any particular site.
 This being the case, web developers use different methods to determine the cost for e-commerce web design.
-We will describe some of the most common methods for web site pricing below.
-If you already have a requirements docucment for your e-commerce site, try the DesignQuote Web Design Cost Calculator.
-See the main page for general web design cost estimates.
+We will review some of the most common methods for web site pricing below.

 There are three common types of web design pricing used in the industry today.
-Standard web design can also have a fourth type, but we will explain why that method is not normally used for e-commerce.
+Standard web design can also have a fourth type, but we will explain why that method is not normally used for e-commerce website development.

 - Package Rates